 The mouse has a total of 16 buttons but you can only use a maximum of 12 – which is still pretty bad ass.
 Side profile suggests that the NEMESIS Switch has a bulge towards the edge rather than near the middle.
 This is an indication of a mouse made for palm grip gamers.

 As for the NEMESIS Switch system itself, the buttons are not mechanical.
 They do however feel nice and are stiff enough to avoid accidental clicks.
 Since the NEMESIS platform has 4 revolving sides, there are a number of combinations that you could try to suit your needs.

-Left side profile features a textured grip along with a ledge for the pinky.
+Right side profile features a textured grip along with a ledge for the pinky.
 The ledge is helpful for palming the mouse, but is not so when claw gripping.
 The same thing could be said for the thumb rest when clawing the mouse.
 Perhaps a more subtle ledge would be better.

 The top shell construct is a single piece of plastic.
 Texture is excellent, along with a comfort groove to aid ergonomics.
 The scroll wheel and DPI button (profile cycle by default) appears to be well built and are easy to access.
 Nothing to complain here.